 Claudette Monica Powell wanted to be a nun since she watched the movie A NUN'S STORY at age 7.
 Now she is Sister Monica Clare, Sister Superior of the Community of Saint John Baptist, an Episcopal order of women in rural New Jersey.
 A former acting student at New York University, Sister Monica Clare delivers an approachable, folksy account of her long and often painful path to...
 Read More

 Dina Pearlman narrates this fictional reimagining of real-life German Jewish painter Charlotte Salomon with conviction and urgency.
 In 1939, 21-year-old Charlotte is expelled from the Berlin Art Academy because of her religion.
-She's sent to her grandparents, who are refugees in Nice, and is soon deported to the notorious Auschwitz death camp, where she dies.
-Throughout this...
+She's sent to her grandparents, who are refugees in Nice, and is eventually deported to the notorious Auschwitz death camp, where she dies.
+Throughout...
 Read More

 Katharine Chin skillfully narrates this middle-grade adventure, capturing all the characters' voices.
 Natalie "Cincinnati" Lee has stolen her 135-year-old grandfather's diary, which contains details of all the treasures he has taken.
 In an effort to break the family curse, Cincinnati is determined to repatriate the relics mentioned in the diary.
 As she grapples with the first...
 Read More